 Product Group Approach

 NEEA’s market transformation framework will continue to enable energy savings opportunities for the region by leveraging relationships and market channels to align with Product Group opportunities.
 This creates efficiencies for the supply chain whose delivery channels and technology applications frequently target multiple customer sectors.
 The approach also creates greater leverage across alliance programs, resulting in increased operating efficiencies for the alliance.
 Figure 4 illustrates the categories of Product Groups the alliance will focus on, although additional categories may emerge.
 Each of these Product Groups includes multiple programs and emerging technologies that share supply chain and market opportunities.
 Each Product Group also includes enabling infrastructure that is leveraged by multiple market transformation programs across sectors in building market capability, awareness and demand for energy-efficient products, services and practices or new customer engagement opportunities for funders.
+The alliance will also investigate and pursue emerging technology opportunities within each Product Group.

 Figure 4: Product Groups and Enabling Infrastructure